 The use of any form of restraint, other than those techniques taught through participation in the ACES Systematic Support and Intervention Safety Training (ASSIST), is prohibited.
-In all situations, even those that become physically violent, it is the intent of ACES to provide the best possible care, welfare, safety and security for students and staff.
-Whenever possible, attempts will be made to prevent or defuse potentially assaultive or dangerous behavior through the use of verbal de-escalation and environmental management strategies.
-The ACES Systematic Support and Intervention Safety Training (ASSIST) consists of non-harmful restraint techniques to safely control an individual until he/she can regain control of his/her own behavior.
-Safe, approved physical restraint can be used to prevent immediate or imminent injury to the students and others, after all other verbal and nonverbal strategies have been attempted.
+In all situations, even those that become physically violent, it is the intent of ACES to provide the best possible care, welfare, safety and security for students, staff and property.
+Whenever possible, attempts will be made to prevent or defuse potentially assaultive or dangerous behavior through the use of early intervention strategies.
+The ACES Systematic Support and Intervention Safety Training (ASSIST) consists of "non-harmful restraint techniques to safely control an individual until he/she can regain control of his/her own behavior".
+Safe, approved physical restraint can be used to prevent immediate or imminent injury to the student, others or ACES property, after all other verbal and nonverbal strategies have been attempted.